intuited/narwhal-nail/README.md

 See the **Issues** section for more details.

-The initial goal of being able to run interactive-ish commands like `tusk help` without having to wait for an actual narwhal to show up seems to have been met.
+The initial goal of being able to run interactive-ish commands like `tusk help` without having to wait long enough for an actual narwhal to show up seems to have been met.

+It's still a bit rough around the edges, and currently (2013-01-14) I don't remember how well it was all working the last time I tested it.

+I probably won't be doing any more work on it since I'm mostly just using node these days.
+  However, it may be interesting or useful to you nonetheless.

 Installation
 ------------